 - Travel Expenses: to cover by the Au Pair

-- Insurance: those Au Pairs who come from a EU-country member should apply for the European Health Insurance Card in order to be entitled to medical care once in Austria.
-Also, an accident and liabiliy insurance should be closed but this is not a must.
+- Insurance: Au Pairs that come from an EU member country should apply for the European Health Insurance Card to be entitled to medical care once in Austria.
+Also, an accident and liability insurance should be contracted.

-If the Au Pair doesn't belong to any of the EU-country members, then a private health, accident and liability insurance must be closed before the Au Pair stay begins.
+If the au pair is not from an EU country a private health, accident and liability insurance must be closed before the stay begins.

-- Visa Requirements: Au Pairs who come from a Non-EU-country member should apply for a visa once they have found a suitable Host Family in Austria.
+- Visa Requirements: Au Pairs from a non-EU country has to apply for a visa once they have found a suitable host family in Austria.

 Can I become an Au Pair in Austria?